 What’s the official language of the master programme?

 The programme operates in German.
-Module 4 (Intergroup conflicts) is held in English entirely and some other modules offer English seminars.
+Module 4 (Intergroup conflicts) is held in English entirely though and every semester some other modules offer English seminars as well.

-Students can choose seminars according to their own preferences, which might also be English.
+Students can choose seminars according to their own preferences, which might also be in English.

 How many prospectives apply each year?